The Tenth District Court of Appeals continues to serve the people of Franklin County during this COVID-19 public health emergency.

 The judges are available to address cases requiring immediate attention.

-In consideration of the Governor's declaration of public health emergency, in order to protect our staff's health and yours, we have temporarily modified our on-site and in-court operations as noted below:
+In consideration of the Governor's declaration of public health emergency, in order to protect our staff's health and yours, we have temporarily modified our on-site and in-person operations as noted below:

-Many of our staff are conducting work remotely, but we will be available to get back to you and address your questions.
+Many of our staff are conducting work remotely, but we are available to get back to you and address your questions.